lzkbloodmage/DopeWars/README.md

 * <b>api_id</b>: API id to use for this script.
 Use the API id given in Telegram core.
 * <b>api_hash</b>: API hash to use for this script.
 Use the API hash given in Telegram core.

-* <b>targetGame_id</b>: Unique ID of the game.
+* <b>targetGame_id</b>: COMPULSORY.
+Unique ID of the game.
 EU version: 408101137
-* <b>targetChat_id</b>: Unique ID of the chat for receiving of pinned orders.
+* <b>targetOrder_id</b>: OPTIONAL.
+Unique ID of the chat for receiving of pinned orders.
 Typically castle chat or squad chat.
-* <b>targetCastleBot_id</b>: Unique ID of the castle bot.
+* <b>targetCastleBot_id</b>: OPTIONAL.
+Unique ID of the castle bot.
 For forwarding of quest results to this bot.

-* <b>targetGame</b>: Name of the game.
+* <b>targetGame_name</b>: Name of the game.
 This will only be used if ID entered is invalid or blank.
-* <b>targetChat</b>: Name of the chat for receiving of orders.
+* <b>targetOrder_name</b>: Name of the chat for receiving of orders.
 This will only be used if the ID entered is invalid or blank.
-* <b>targetCastleBot</b>: Name of the castle bot.
+* <b>targetCastleBot_name</b>: Name of the castle bot.
 This will only be used if the ID entered is invalid or blank.

 ## Running
 ### Initial Run
-1. Run "python bot.py" in console
+1. Run "python main.py" in console
 2. Insert phone number
 3. Insert Telegram confirmation code
 4. Insert 2FA Telegram password (if needed)